 - volunteer in the community services section

 Our courses are provided to people over the age of 18 years.
-Most of our courses and programs are provided without cost to the participants.

 What is Recovery?

 Personal recovery is an individual journey which is different for everyone.